Bigga, Shetland: History

 It is thought that the name comes from the Old Norse bygðey meaning "island of the building", which may refer to an old structure.

-In the southern part of the island, there is an old well, chapel and burial ground.
+In the southern part of the island, there are an old well, chapel and burial ground.
 There is a small prehistoric cairn in the north of the island.
-In the north is the remains of Norrabister, the island's "settlement".
+In the north are the remains of Norrabister, the island's "settlement".

 The Pribislaw, a 160-year-old German sailing vessel ran aground here in 1870.
 She had been one of many sailing boats that took German emigrants from Hamburg to Victoria, in Australia, around the middle of the 19th century.
 Moved to Lerwick, she was used as a store and workshop until the 1950s.
 In 2005 the remaining timbers were excavated and transported to Whittlesea, Australia.

 During World War II, two sailors from neighbouring Yell wanted to return to their native island to celebrate Yule (Christmas) during their shore leave.
 The weather was stormy and snowy and the usual ferry between the Mainland and Yell was not running, so they borrowed a friend's boat.
 Forced to land on Bigga, they sheltered in the bothy and danced, and played the fiddle in order to stay warm.
 They managed to reach Yell the next day.

+Modern Uses of the name

+The MV Bigga is a ro-ro passenger ferry named after the island that operates in the sound containing her namesake.